Jungjee/RawNet/ReadMe.md

 This reposity provides the code for reproducing below papers.
 ```
 @article{jung2020improved,
-  title={Improved RawNet with Filter-wise Rescaling for Text-independent Speaker Verification using Raw Waveforms},
+  title={Improved RawNet with Feature Map Scaling for Text-independent Speaker Verification using Raw Waveforms},
   author={Jung, Jee-weon and Kim, Seung-bin and Shim, Hye-jin and Kim, Ju-ho and Yu, Ha-Jin},
   journal={arXiv preprint arXiv:2004.00526},
   year={2020}